 As Joseph’s brothers were on the verge of starving to death, they traveled to Egypt and presented themselves to him, begging for his help.

-Although the brothers did not recognize Joseph, he realized who they were and helped them, showing his greatness of his soul.
+Although the brothers did not recognize Joseph, he realized who they were and helped them, showing the greatness of his soul.

 Holy Monday sets the stage for Greek Orthodox Easter

-For the Greek Orthodox Church, Holy Monday is also known as the day which commemorates the withering of the fruitless fig tree, a symbol of judgment which will befall those who do not bring forth the fruits of repentance.
+For the Greek Orthodox Church, Holy Monday is also known as the day which commemorates the withering of the fruitless fig tree, a symbol of judgment which befalls those who do not bring forth the fruits of repentance.

-In addition, for the Greek people, Holy Monday marks the beginning of the preparations for the celebration of Easter in villages across the country.
-People paint flower pots red, and use paint to outline their yards with white lines.
+In addition, for Greeks, Holy Monday marks the beginning of the preparations for the celebration of Easter in villages across the country.
+People paint flower pots red and use paint to outline their yards in white.

 About Easter in the Greek Orthodox Church

-The 40-day period of Lent before Easter (Πάσχα-Pascha), the solemnity of Holy Week, the rich symbolism, and the unique traditions of Orthodox Easter make it very different than Easter as celebrated by Western Christians.
+The 40-day period of Lent before Easter (Πάσχα-Pascha), the solemnity of Holy Week, the rich symbolism, and the unique traditions of Orthodox Easter make it a very different experience from the Easter celebrated by Western Christians.

-The way Greek Orthodox Easter is observed by the faithful is so very different, with different symbols used to commemorate the Resurrection, and with Orthodox and western Easter being observed on different dates.
+The way Greek Orthodox Easter is observed by the faithful is very unlike the way it is commemorated by Western Christians; different symbols are used to symbolize the Resurrection, and Easter is often observed on different dates.